alvaroGuerreroM/zero2dapp/README.md

 #### Deploying to Celo Sepolia

-To deploy BuenaToken to Celo Sepolia testnet:
+To deploy BuenoToken to Celo Sepolia testnet:

 1. **Get Testnet Tokens**